ImpressionEngineering/Perch-Response-Prune/README.md

 ## Configuration

-Once installed there will be a new section within the Perch settings for Respose Prune (Perch Admin >> Settings >> General)
+Once installed there will be a new section within the Perch settings for Response Prune (Perch Admin >> Settings >> General)

 ![Screenshot](images/impeng_responseprune-screenshot1.png)